reemagit/GraphKernel/README.md

 The methods in this package have been inspired by the network propagation framework explained in the wonderful paper 'Network propagation: a universal amplifier of genetic associations', Cowen et al. (2017), Nat Rev Genetics.

+**Notice: the term kernel is used very loosely here to indicate a similarity/projection matrix between nodes, even when it doesn't respect the basic kernel properties (symmetry/positive definiteness).**

 ## Example of basic usage

 ```